Noah-Huppert/Bug-Swatter/README.md

 Server Info
 ===========
+**Server Code is not in any build as of right now, hard at work making a RESTful API**

 When sending requests to the server always check to see if an error is returned, all errors returned follow this format:
 *error.id* - Identifier of error, usualy refers to a requested action failing
 *error.reason* - The reason the error was thrown